beetbox/beets/docs/dev/plugins.rst

 .. _PEP 3101: https://www.python.org/dev/peps/pep-3101/
 .. _standard Python logging module: https://docs.python.org/2/library/logging.html

-The per-plugin loggers have two convenient features:

-* When beets is in verbose mode, messages are prefixed with the plugin name to make them easier to see.
+When beets is in verbose mode, plugin messages are prefixed with the plugin name to make them easier to see.

-* Messages at the ``INFO`` logging level are hidden when the plugin is running in an importer stage (see above).
+What messages will be logged depends on the logging level and the action
+performed:

+* On import stages and event, the default is ``WARNING`` messages.
+* On direct actions, the default is ``INFO`` and ``WARNING`` message.

+The verbosity can be increased with ``--verbose`` flags: each flags lowers the level by a notch.

 This addresses a common pattern where plugins need to use the same code for a command and an import stage, but the command needs to print more messages than the import stage.
 (For example, you'll want to log "found lyrics for this song" when you're run explicitly as a command, but you don't want to noisily interrupt the importer interface when running automatically.)